 Proper nutrition plays a vital role in the success of all our adventures.
 We offer a flexible and accommodating yet flavorful and hearty dining experience shared together at the lodges.
 Enjoy buffet style breakfasts and banquet style lunches and dinners.
 The lodges provide two or more options during each course and beverages range from water and soda to beer.

 Our stringent commitment to safety means you have access to our medically certified guides before and throughout your trip.
-Our staff also carries emergency medical equipment such as satellite phones and medical kits
+Our staff also carries emergency medical equipment such as a medical kit and satellite communicator.

-In addition, we recommend visiting your local travel vaccination clinic one month before your trip.
-Needed vaccinations include a current tetanus shot, annual influenza shot, Varicella, Typhoid, Hep A, and MMR.
+In addition, we recommend visiting your local International Travel Clinic one month before your trip.
+Needed vaccinations include a current tetanus shot, annual influenza shot, Varicella, Typhoid, Hep A, Yellow Fever, and MMR.

-For more information, feel free to contact Dr. Levy, our medical advisor, at 801-943-0264 or visit our Trek Tips series on YouTube.
+For more information, feel free to contact us directly with any questions, at 801-943-0264.
+We can schedule a phone call with our medical advisor, Dr. Levy, to answer any specific questions regarding your personal needs.
+Visit our Trek Tips series on YouTube.

-World Wide Trekking boasts an extensive support crew for all of our groups ranging from 8 to 12 people.
+World Wide Trekking boasts an extensive support crew for all of our groups.
 At headquarters in Salt Lake City, our staff is dedicated to helping you every step of the way.
 If you’re planning your trip and have a question about which boots to buy, our adventure specialist is just a phone call away.